 Definitions Related to Material

-3.4.1 Virgin Material - Material in a form such as granules or powder that has not been subjected to use or processing other than that required for its manufacture and to which no reprocessable or recyclable material has been added.
+3.4.1 Virgin Material — Material in a form, such as granules or powder that has not been subjected to use or processing other than that required for its manufacture and to which no reprocessable or recyclable material has been added.

-3.4.2 Rework Material - Material prepared from rejected unused pipes and fittings, including trimmings from the production of pipes and fittings that can be reprocessed in a manufacturer‘s plant after having been previously processed by the same manufacturer by a process such as moulding or extrusion and for which the complete formulation is known.
+3.4.2 Rework Material — Material prepared from rejected unused pipes and fittings, including trimmings from the production of pipes and fittings that can be reprocessed in a manufacturer‘s plant after having been previously processed by the same manufacturer by a process such as moulding or extrusion and for which the complete formulation is known.